Types of Financial Aid

 Each student who applies to Keystone College, completes a FAFSA, and gets accepted into a traditional program, is considered for institutional grants.
 These grants are determined by the College and are need-based.

 Keystone College offers a variety of scholarships to our new and returning students in a traditional program to help meet with the cost of tuition.
 These scholarship awards may be based on academic merit, financial need or both and are exclusively applied to tuition and fees.
 These awards are considered “gift aid” and do not need to be repaid by the student.

-Most of our scholarships are awarded by the Office of Admission or the Financial Assistance and Planning Office, so there is no need for application.
+Most of our scholarships are awarded by the Office of Admission or Student Central, so there is no need for application.
 However, some of the Outside Scholarship sources have application deadlines and requirements.

 Find full list of Keystone College scholarships.